 After gaining my illustration degree, I set up in business with help from the Prince's Youth Business Trust, and in the 25 years since, I have worked as an illustrator for a huge range of clients.
 My work has won awards and been published all over the world.
 I don't take my success for granted, and am always trying out new techniques and pushing my work on as far as I can.
 I am grateful to be working at something I love doing.

-I also teach other creative educators on a postgraduate course about inclusive educational practice and theories of learning - it's a fascinating subject, and I enjoy helping other people to become more effective practitioners.
-If I wasn't an illustrator I'd like to be a researcher - I LOVE finding out about things - it's like a treasure hunt, you don't know what you are going to find!
+I also teach other creative educators on a postgraduate course about inclusive educational practice and theories of learning in creative disciplines - it's fascinating, and I enjoy helping other people to become more effective practitioners.
+If I wasn't doing anything else, I'd like to be an academic researcher - I LOVE finding out about things - it's like a treasure hunt, you don't know what you are going to find!

 In my spare time, I usually have a side project on the go - silversmithing, metalwork, dress making, woodwork, needle felting, to name a few, but I am getting more interested in portrait painting right now - and of course, working in my sketchbook.